What Not to Plug Into a Smart Plug | Avoid Overloads and Fire Risk

 Appliances with electric motors present special challenges for smart plugs.
 Motors require a sudden burst of electricity when they start up, called inrush current or startup surge.
 This surge can be 3 to 7 times higher than the device's normal running power.
 Even if the motor runs safely after starting, that initial power spike can damage or destroy your smart plug.

-• Refrigerators and Freezers: Like air conditioners, refrigerators have compressor motors with high startup loads.
+- Refrigerators and Freezers: Like air conditioners, refrigerators have compressor motors with high startup loads.
 But there's another problem: food safety.
 If your smart plug fails or accidentally turns off, your food could spoil.
 The risk of foodborne illness and the cost of replacing spoiled groceries make this a bad choice for smart plug automation.
+If you want app control or alerts for your fridge, choose a dedicated smart refrigerator instead, and note that a smart fridge still keeps food cold even without Wi-Fi, so cooling never depends on a connection.

 6. Extension Cords and Power Strips